-Anonymity may be granted to data subjects, those providing information and, those acting upon it, in cases it grants forms of power.
-It may be practised to avoid discrimination; information from particular sources getting privileged over others.
-Be aware that having no identifier can cause distrust.
-The practice of pseudonymity ensures that a user may resource a service without disclosing their identity, but still be accountable (pseudonym).
+Anonymity might apply to different people and processes.
+Data subjects may be granted anonymity, and anonymity may be given to those providing information and those acting upon it, in which case it grants specific forms of power.
+Anonymity for information providers or users may be practised, for example, when there is fear of discrimination, that is, a concern that information from particular sources might be privileged over others.
+However, having no identifier can cause distrust.
+The practice of pseudonymity ensures that a user may use a resource or service without disclosing their user identity, but can still be accountable for that use (based on having a pseudonym).
+Where anonymity for data subjects is concerned, data aggregation can allow re-identification, that is, processes by which anonymized personal data is matched with its owner.

-- Be consistent about what or who is being protected when anonymity is granted.
+- Be aware of and consistent with what or who is being protected when anonymity is granted

-- Reflect upon how anonymity is safeguarded in data transactions.
+- Reflect upon how anonymity is safeguarded in data processing and data aggregation

-- Reflect on how anonymity might support trust or distrust.
+- Reflect on how anonymity might supports trust or distrust.

 Common Criteria (2012).
 Common Criteria for Information Technology Security Evaluation.
 [Link]